apollographql/apollo-client-devtools/README.md

 Unfortunately, there is no way to hot-reload a Chrome extension in the inspector while developing it.

-While actively working on the devtools, you should run `webpack -w` in the devtools repo.
+While actively working on the devtools, you should run `npm start` in the devtools repo.
 This will have webpack watch your files, and rebundle them automatically whenever you make a change.
 With `webpack -w` running, you'll simply have to close the chrome inspector and open it again to see your changes in effect (no need to hit reload on the [chrome://extensions](chrome://extensions) page unless you make a change to the extension manifest).

 ### Developing with hot reload in an app